M. K. Thyagaraja Bhagavathar: Early films

 In 1934, businessmen Lakshmana Chettiar and Alagappa Chettiar and film director K. Subramaniam happened to watch a Hindu mythological play called "Pavalakkodi" in which Bhagavathar played the lead role of Arjuna.
-Thoroughly impressed with the performance, Chettiar planned to produce a movie based on the same story with Bhagavathar the lead role.
+Thoroughly impressed with the performance, Chettiar planned to produce a movie based on the same story with Bhagavathar playing the lead role.
 The film was shot in Adyar and was a success.
 It helped launch Bhagavathar's career in films.

 Bhagavathar's second film Naveena Sarangadhara (1935) was again directed by K. Subramaniam and was based on a play called Sarangadhara.
 Bagavathar's next film was his first own production film under the banner Trichy Thyagaraja Films, "Sathyaseelan" (1936).
 The film had the novel feature of two Bagavathars appearing on the same frame, though it was not strictly a film with Bagavathar playing a double role.
 Bagavathar, apart from playing Sathyaseelan, also briefly appears as a court singer himself in the film.